dylankim123/Budgeting-Solutions-repo-/README.md

 - Everyone contributes their share to the assignment equally; No one person completes everything.
 - Team members will communicate and help each other out when needed.
 - Team members will make sure all code is functional and follow assignment guidelines.
+- Regular commits will be made in the reposity
-- Team members will check in to make sure progress is being made.
+- Team members will check in to make sure progress is being made, by text, call, or in person meetings.